 Maybe I should have just stuck with an easier dessert, although I heard that the teachers loved all of them.
 So it was totally worth it!

-I’m looking forward to sitting in the sun this weekend with a cold coffee drink, a few of these easy blueberry treats, and a good book.
-With three busy teenagers in the house, I’m not sure how long that time will actually last because soccer games, banquets, and going to the movies is all on the weekend plan too.
+I'm looking forward to sitting in the sun this weekend with a cold coffee drink, a few of these easy blueberry treats, and a good book.
+Or for a different danish flavor I may whip up these cherry danishes!

 This month I decided to make another batch of homemade danishes.
 I had a feeling pie filling would be a great addition to the soft pillowy dough circles.